Barbara Bates: Career

 In September 1944, 19-year-old Bates signed a contract with Universal Pictures after Cecil Coan introduced her to producer Walter Wanger.
 Soon after, she was cast as one of the "Seven Salome Girls" in the 1945 drama, Salome Where She Danced starring Yvonne De Carlo.
 Around this time, she fell in love with Coan, who was married with two sons and two daughters.
-In March 1945, Coan divorced his wife Helen Coan and secretly married Bates, on March 25, 1945, in Chihuahua, México.
+In March 1945, Coan divorced his wife Helen Coan and secretly married Bates, on March 25, 1945, in Chihuahua, Mexico.
 Bates spent the next few years as a stock actress, landing bit parts in movies and doing cheesecake layouts for magazines such as Yank, the Army Weekly and Life.
 One of those photo sessions caught the eye of executives at Warner Bros., which signed her in 1947.
 Warner Bros. highlighted her "girl-next-door" image and her acting career took off.
 She appeared with some of the biggest stars of the day, including Bette Davis in June Bride and Danny Kaye in The Inspector General.

 In 1949, Bates's contract with Warner Bros. was terminated when she refused to go to New York City to promote The Inspector General.
 Despite being fired by Warner Bros., she signed a contract with 20th Century-Fox later that year.

 In late 1949, Bates auditioned for the small role of Phoebe in Fox's upcoming All About Eve.
 In competition for the part were Zsa Zsa Gabor and others, but Bates impressed the producers and was given the part.
 She made a short but important appearance as the devious schemer, Phoebe, at the end of the film.
 Bates's image is enshrined in the film's last scene, posing in front of a three-way mirror, while holding the award won by her idol Eve Harrington, played by Anne Baxter.
-This memorable final scene left critics and audiences intrigued by the young actress, whom they thought would star in a sequel to All About Eve.
+This memorable final scene left critics and audiences intrigued by the young actress, who they thought would star in a sequel to All About Eve.
 The Hollywood Reporter said of her performance, "Barbara Bates comes on the screen in the last few moments to more or less sum up the whole action and point of the story.
 It's odd that a bit should count for so much, and in the hands of Miss Bates, all the required points are fulfilled."

 After her appearance in All About Eve, Bates co-starred in Cheaper by the Dozen, and its sequel Belles on Their Toes, with Jeanne Crain and Myrna Loy.
 In 1951, she landed a role opposite MacDonald Carey and Claudette Colbert in the comedy Let's Make It Legal.
 Fox refused to lend out Bates for the role of the suicidal ballerina saved by Charlie Chaplin's aging vaudevillian in Limelight (1952).
 She co-starred with Donna Reed as the love interests of Dean Martin and Jerry Lewis in the 1953 hit comedy The Caddy.